-The prior decision which refused to accept, under 37 C.F.R §1.378(b), the delayed payment of the maintenance fees for the above-identified patent, has been reconsidered.
-For the above stated reasons, the delay cannot be regarded as unavoidable within the meaning of 35 U.S.C. §41(c)(1) and 37 C.F.R. §1.378(b).
+The prior decision which refused to accept, under 37 C.F.R §1.378(b), the delayed payments of the maintenance fees for the above-identified patents, have been reconsidered.
+For the above stated reasons, the delays in these cases cannot be regarded as unavoidable within the meaning of 35 U.S.C. §41(c)(1) and 37 C.F.R. §1.378(b).

-Since this patent will not be reinstated, Petitioner's representative is entitled to a refund of the surcharge and maintenance fees, but not the \$400 fee associated with the filing of the instant renewed petition under 37 C.F.R. \$1.378(e), or the \$400 associated with his request to waive the same.
+Since this patent will not be reinstated, Petitioner's representative is entitled to a refund of the surcharges and maintenance fees, but not the \$400 fee associated with the filing of the present renewed petition under 37 C.F.R. §1.378(e) or the \$400 fee associated with the petition to waive the same.
 These fees will be refunded to Petitioner's representative's Deposit Account in due course.

-Telephone inquiries regarding this decision should be directed to the Senior Attorney Paul Shanoski at (571) 272-322520.
+Telephone inquiries regarding this decision should be directed to the Senior Attorney Paul Shanoski at (571) 272-3225.
 All other inquiries concerning examination procedures or status of the application should be directed to the Technology Center.

-20 Petitioner will note that all practice before the Office should be in writing, and the action of the Office will be based exclusively on the written record in the Office.
+Petitioner's representative will note that all practice before the Office should be in writing, and the action of the Office will be based exclusively on the written record in the Office.
 See 37 C.F.R. §1.2.
-As such, Petitioner is reminded that no telephone discussion may be controlling or considered authority for Petitioner's further action(s).
+As such, Petitioner's representative is reminded that no telephone discussion may be controlling or considered authority for Petitioner's representative's further action(s).